yairm210/Unciv/docs/uniques.md

 #### Neighboring tiles except [baseTerrain] will convert to [baseTerrain]
 Example: "Neighboring tiles except [baseTerrain] will convert to [baseTerrain]"

 Applicable to: Terrain

+#### Grants 500 Gold to the first civilization to discover it
+Applicable to: Terrain

 #### Units ending their turn on this terrain take [amount] damage